-As much as 96 percent of funds generated from traditional U.S. lottery games goes directly back into the economy through prizes, public beneficiaries and retailer commissions.
-While individual jurisdictions vary, across the industry lotteries return an average of 63 percent in prizes to players, 27 percent to public beneficiaries and six percent to retailers.
+On average, about 95% of funds generated from traditional U.S. lottery games goes directly back into the economy through prizes, public beneficiaries and retailer commissions.
+While individual jurisdictions vary, across the industry lotteries return an average of 64% in prizes to players, 25% to public beneficiaries and 6% to retailers.
 The remainder supports lottery operations, providing direct and indirect employment and other benefits.
 Lottery proceeds fund different programs according to each jurisdiction’s guidelines and are dedicated to a variety of causes, including education, the environment, health care, capital construction projects, programs for seniors, cultural activities and more.
-According to NASPL, U.S. lotteries generated almost $21 billion for beneficiaries in fiscal 2015 alone, including additional revenue coming from lottery-operated casino-style games in some jurisdictions.
+According to NASPL, U.S. lotteries generated more than $25 billion for beneficiaries in fiscal 2019 alone, including additional revenue coming from lottery-operated casino-style games in some jurisdictions.

 Compulsive gambling has grown because of lotteries.